 Housing assistance, such as public housing or Section 8

-- Medicaid in NYS -- (Correction 8/27/19) Immigrants who are not Lawful Permanent Residents but who reside in NYS with the knowledge and acquiescence of the government are eligible for considered PRUCOL and are eligible for state-funded health insurance.
-See this article.
+Medicaid in NYS - Because federal Medicaid has very restrictive eligibility for immigrants, many immigrants who are not Lawful Permanent Residents but who reside in NYS with the knowledge and acquiescence of the government are considered PRUCOL and are eligible for state-funded health insurance - whether Medicaid or the Essential Plan See this article.

-- Since the Essential Plan does not cover long-term care, seniors and people with disabilities who are PRUCOL and who need long-term care must receive Medicaid instead.
-While receipt of STATE-funded Medicaid alone will not be counted in the public charge determination, people receiving home care or other long-term care services may still be denied based on the totality of their circumstances.
+While receipt of STATE-funded Medicaid alone will not be counted in the public charge determination, people age 60+ or who are disabled may still be denied based on the totality of their circumstances.
 Under the new rules, having a serious health condition and no private insurance or means for support weighs heavily against an applicant.
 See New York State of Health Medicaid and Public Charge QAs (8/16/19).

 The rule will not be retroactive.
-This means that benefits -- other than cash assistance or long-term care at government expense -- that are used before the rule is final and effective will not be considered in the public charge determination.
+This means that benefits -- other than cash assistance or long-term care at government expense -- that are used before the rule is final and effective (whenever that is, will not be considered in the public charge determination.

 New York's Exchange Portal: A Gateway to Coverage for Immigrants, published 9/14/15, by Empire Justice Center reviews current rules on eligibility and describes how immigrants can access health care through NYSof Health portal, including for emergency care for those who are undocumented and not PRUCOL.